countable-web/open-source-corporation/peopleops/recruiting/HIRING_FLOW.md

 6) It's important to remember scheduling the interview time in an Alarm app (any app that remembers you about it) since once you get 2+ interviews on the same day, you'll have a hard time trying to remember when exactly did you scheduled what meeting.
 Be careful to not confusing timezones!

+## Scheduling

+- Please use [Calendly](https://calendly.com/) to schedule your meetings and avoid timezone issues.

 ## Interviewing

 - Prepare yourself to the interview.
 Take a look at our standard [interview questions](https://docs.google.com/document/d/130KCrw5WGYTGgJYKBVec3iEXxKkNoEkm1urHzEWznMo/edit#heading=h.7h8atrac1axk) and pick the ones that you find relevant for the situation